 synonymous with said bullying behaviors...now we know what we are talking about.]

 The difficulty a lot of women face is that they believe that

 if they act like men, they will be more respected and feel better

 The research shows this is not the case.

-The fact is that assertiveness and aggression have little if anything
+The fact is that assertiveness and aggression (in the bullying sense) have nothing

 to do with each other.